NSW eases limits on church gatherings

-The NSW government will ease coronavirus restrictions on religious services, weddings and funerals from Monday, when measures to increase pub and restaurant patronage come into effect.
+NSW will ease coronavirus restrictions on religious services, weddings and funerals from Monday, when measures to increase pub and restaurant patronage come into effect.

-Premier Gladys Berejiklian said from June up to 20 people can attend weddings, 50 at funerals and 50 at places of worship, subject to the maintenance of social distance rules.
+Premier Gladys Berejiklian on Friday said in a statement that from June 1, up to 20 people could attend weddings, 50 at funerals and 50 at places of worship.

 “It is crucial that worshippers remember to follow health advice.
 This is particularly important for people with co-morbidities aged over 50 and people aged over 70.”